rongardF/flask_sqlalchemy_rest/README.md

-# flask_sqlalchemy_rest
+# RESTful API with Flask and SQLAlchemy
-REST API with Flask and SqlAlchemy
+Simple RESTful API with Flask and SqlAlchemy supporting full CRUD operations